vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/pages/cache-control-settings.md

 ![Cache-control settings](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/cache-control-settings.jpg)

-To view all the settings available on each app, check the [Rewriter](https://developers.vtex.com/docs/apps/vtex.rewriter) and [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) articles.
+To view all the settings available, check the [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) article.

 >⚠ We suggest changing those settings carefully since they can affect the time cached on a page.
 These settings may impact how long changes made to the platform take effect in the storefront.
 If you are not sure which values to use, we suggest keeping the default values.